Food Allergy Tests Are Not Screening Tests

 Why it matters:

 As caregivers are presented with a variety of direct-to-consumer allergy and intolerance testing options, it is essential that health care providers are prepared to answer questions about the validity of these direct-to-consumer tests and the role of testing in diagnosing food allergy.
-It is also essential to understand the role the validated testing options and their limitations.
+It is also essential to understand the role of the validated testing options and their limitations.

 Target Audience: